-Guaranteed Asset Protection Policies – how they work.
+Guaranteed Asset Protection Policies reviewed – how they work.

 My suggested way to protect yourself, your money and your car from theft or accident

-Marcus Rockey has sold almost 2.4 million pounds worth of car finance products to used car buyers across the UK during the last 24 years.
+Marcus Rockey has sold 3 million pounds worth of car finance products to used car buyers.
 In this article he shares the important information to know before investing in your own GAP Insurance policy.

-Click this car gap insurance link and use my exclusive Discount Code UCG10 for a 10% discount on ALA’s gap insurance policies.
+Click my ala gap insurance link and use my exclusive review Discount Code UCG10 for a 10% discount on ALA’s gap insurance policies.

 Use the tool below to work out your potential shortfall.

 In this article, I disclose all the information you need to know about GAP to help you safeguard your money.